Riikka Purra: Political career

 In 2016, Purra joined the Finns Party as a political planner.
 She served as a campaign manager for the presidential candidate Laura Huhtasaari in the 2018 Finnish presidential election.

-She was elected as a Member of Parliament from the constituency of Uusimaa in the June 2019 election with 5,960 votes and became the first deputy leader of the Finns party.
+In June 2019 she was elected as a Member of Parliament from the constituency of Uusimaa with 5,960 votes, and became the first deputy leader of the Finns party.

-In March 2021, she criticised the government of overspending when it formed a three billion euro support package for municipalities during the COVID-19 pandemic in Finland.
+In March 2021, she criticised the government for overspending, when a 3 billion euro support package for municipalities was formed during the COVID-19 pandemic in Finland.

 In July 2021, Purra announced she would be running for the Finns Party leadership, aiming to become the first woman to lead the party.
 She declared that the party would never participate in a government where it would not be able to significantly change Finnish immigration policy.
-She was elected leader of the party on August 14, 2021, at the party meeting in Seinäjoki.
+She was elected leader of the party on 14 August 2021, at the party meeting in Seinäjoki.

+Purra says that she wants to fight "harmful" immigration from developing countries and is in favour of a policy of economic austerity.
+Purra has said that in her youth she was sexually harassed by immigrant men in her hometown of Tampere, which has influenced her opinions on immigration policy.

+Controversies

+Early July 2023

+On 5 July 2023, Purra announced the nomination of Wille Rydman as the new Minister of Economic Affairs.
+The decision was controversial.
+Before the nomination MP Rydman had been a member of the Finns Party only for a half a year, representing before that prime minister Petteri Orpo's NCP.
+Rydman was in 2022 subjected to allegations of sexual misconduct by a number of women from his earlier life.
+The allegations lead NCP leader Orpo to practically denounce Rydman.

+Rydman's nomination was due to the unexpected resignation of the previous economic affairs minister, Vilhelm Junnila, who stepped down after just ten days in office.
+Junnila's departure was triggered by a scandal involving his alleged association with far-right groups, leading to a no-confidence motion.
+The swift downfall of Junnila created a turbulent political climate, intensifying the scrutiny and attention surrounding Rydman's appointment.